The great northern adventure

 Our first bed for the night will be at an amazing resort, looking very French indeed!!

 Day 3 - Nakhon Sawan to Tak (Bhumihol Dam) 250kms

-The ride now really starts to get interesting and full of wonder, you can be forgiven to thinking you have been transported back in time as the farming countryside passes us by in a blur.
+The ride now really starts to get interesting and full of wonder, you can be forgiven for thinking you have been transported back in time as the farming countryside passes us by in a blur.

 Our first stop for lunch is at the Phra Ruang Hot Springs in Khampang Phet, where we can relax, bathe and refresh before continuing our ride to Bhumihol Dam, on the quaintly name Ping River a tributary of the Chao Phraya river.
-This is Thailand's largest Dam and since it was built many wild fowl have moved into the area.
+This is Thailand's largest Dam and since it was built many wildfowl have moved into the area.

 It boast stunning scenery and again great photo opportunities.
-Sunsets are sublime across the lake which stretches into Changmai and using time lapse photography here at sunset will give you a memory to cherish.
+Sunsets are sublime across the lake which stretches into Changmai and using time-lapse photography here at sunset will give you a memory to cherish.

 Day 4 - Tak to Chiang Mai 254km (Chiang Mai Motorcycle Tours)

 Today is a riders day, so again it's an early start with a good breakfast and then time to hit the road.

 We will be making numerous stops along the way to refresh and have lunch, and admire the scenery and the magnificent roads just keep getting better and better!

 We try to arrive in Changmai around 4 pm and check in to our choice of boutique hotel so you can relax and swim in an awesome pool (we will say no more)!!